ostreedev/ostree/docs/manual/repo.md

 This currently means that it grows linearly with both items.
 On the other hand, using the summary file, a client can enumerate branches.

-Further, the summary file is fetched over e.g. pinned TLS, this creates a strong end-to-end verification of the commit or static delta.
+Further, fetching the summary file over e.g. pinned TLS creates a strong end-to-end verification of the commit or static delta.

-The summary file can also be GPG signed (detached), and currently this is the only way provide GPG signatures (transitively) on deltas.
+The summary file can also be GPG signed (detached).
+This is currently the only way to provide GPG signatures (transitively) on deltas.

-If a repository administrator creates a summary file, they must thereafter run `ostree summary -u` to update it whenever a commit is made or a static delta is generated.
+If a repository administrator creates a summary file, they must thereafter run `ostree summary -u` to update it whenever a ref is updated or a static delta is generated.